Wasim-Haj-Ali/dude_path/readme.md

 ### Dockerfile database:
+**Not being used and deprecated due to switch to postgresql image**
 + **`FROM mysql:latest`**: specifies the base image that this Docker image is built on top of.
 In this case, the base image is the latest version of the official MySQL Docker image.
 + **`ENV password=root`**: Environment variable is used by MySQL to set the root password for the MySQL server.
 + **`COPY ./database_commands.sql /docker-entrypoint-initdb.d/`**: This copies the *database_commands.sql* file from the local directory ./ into the */docker-entrypoint-initdb.d/* directory in the Docker image.
 The directory name `docker-entrypoint-initdb.d` is used because it is recognized by the official MySQL Docker image as the location where it will automatically execute any SQL scripts that are placed in that directory when the container is first started up.